 Kuala Lumpur To Perhentian Islands Bus

-The best option for a bus Kuala Lumpur to Perhentian Islands is to take one going directly to Kuala Besut.
-You can catch an overnight bus which will drop you off at the Kuala Besut jetty in the morning ready to catch a boat across.
+The best option for a bus – Kuala Lumpur to Perhentian Islands – is to take one going directly to the Kuala Besut jetty.
+From KL, you can catch an overnight bus which will drop you off at the Kuala Besut jetty in the morning ready to catch a boat across.
 This makes more sense than a day bus where you will need to spend the night in Kuala Besut.

-This takes about 7.75 hours and tickets start at RM35 a seat at time of publishing.
+This bus journey takes about 7.75 hours and tickets start at RM35 a seat at the time of publishing.

 Driving From Kuala Lumpur

 You can also drive to Kuala Besut from Kuala Lumpur.
-This takes about six hours.
-There is safe parking close to the jetty for RM10/day.
+KL to Pulau Perhentian by car via Kuala Besut takes about six hours plus the ferry travel time.
+If you do decide to drive from KL to Kuala Besut jetty, there is safe parking close to the jetty for RM10/day.